beacon-biosignals/K8sClusterManagers.jl/README.md

 [![Docs: stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://beacon-biosignals.github.io/K8sClusterManagers.jl/stable)
 [![Docs: development](https://img.shields.io/badge/docs-dev-blue.svg)](https://beacon-biosignals.github.io/K8sClusterManagers.jl/dev)

-A Julia cluster manager for provisioning workers in a Kubernetes (k8s) cluster.
+A Julia cluster manager for provisioning workers in a Kubernetes (K8s) cluster.

 ## K8sClusterManager

-The `K8sClusterManager` is intended to be used from a pod running inside a Kubernetes cluster.
+The `K8sClusterManager` is intended to be used from a Pod running inside a Kubernetes cluster.

 Assuming you have `kubectl` installed locally and configured to connect to a cluster, you